akka/akka/akka-docs/src/main/paradox/stream/stream-parallelism.md

 :   @@snip [FlowParallelismDocTest.java]($code$/java/jdocs/stream/FlowParallelismDocTest.java) { #pipelining }

-The two `map` stages in sequence (encapsulated in the "frying pan" flows) will be executed in a pipelined way, basically doing the same as Roland with his frying pans:
+The two `map` stages in sequence (encapsulated in the "frying pan" flows) will be executed in a pipelined way, the same way that Roland was using his frying pans:

  1. A `ScoopOfBatter` enters `fryingPan1`
  2. `fryingPan1` emits a HalfCookedPancake once `fryingPan2` becomes available